mucommander/mucommander/readme.txt

   Vassil Dichev.

 Improvements:
-- Added support for Unix permissions in Zip files: entries' permissions are now properly retrieved from and persisted into the archive.
+- Added Unix permissions support to Zip archives: entries' permissions are now properly retrieved from and persisted into the archive, and can be changed using the 'Change permissions' dialog.
+- When transferring files into a Zip archive, the source files' date is now properly preserved.
+The file entries' date can also be changed using the 'Change date' dialog.

 Localization:
 -